 For cleaning up parts in some other ways.

 Hobbyist’s (dental) pick.
 Good for cleaning up some items, particularly in small spots.
 Nowadays I mostly use it to help remove support material.
-(Note: this one’s tip has been damaged from use, but still helps)
+The fine tips get damaged with use, so you will need to replace this one periodically.

 I mostly use these to pulling hot filament off the extruder end when changing filament on the printer, and for holding parts while coloring or sealing them.